ali-samer/AIECAD/aiecad/aiecad_compiler/extension/README.md

 register_codegen_extension(MyNodeCodeGen)
 ```

-## Matrix Multiplication Example
+## Add-Activate Example

-The matmul example demonstrates the extension system with:
+The add-activate example demonstrates the extension system with element-wise addition and ReLU activation:

 ### New XML Node Types
 - `<Worker>` - Compute workers with core functions